syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## Configure the HTML tag for enter key

-The Rich Text Editor provides the support to Configure the HTML tag to insert the `Paragraph` or `div` tag when pressing the Enter key.
+The Rich Text Editor provides the support to preserve the dictation text after comes with new paragraph and new line using `Paragraph` or `div` Html tag.

 {% tabs %}